lsu-ddem/digital-storytelling/content/1-Imagery/switching-gears-shots-compositions-and-what-they-can-help-us-say-student.md

    * Start the class with a fun activity: write a brief story inspired by a meme or image shown by your teacher.
 2. **Learn About Composition**

-   * Explore examples of composition in photography, paintings, films, and architecture.
+   * Explore examples of composition in photography, paintings, films, and architecture, in this [link](https://nofilmschool.com/2015/09/9-composition-techniques-make-images-eye-catching-biological-level).
    * Discuss different composition styles, such as rule of thirds, leading lines, symmetry, and framing.
 3. **Build a Portfolio**